 Factor in qualitative benefits of UCaaS

-UCaaS will be a new option for most businesses, as well as many UC vendors.
-UC's value proposition is difficult to articulate, and the cloud is still not well understood as a deployment model for UC.
-In time, these issues will be addressed, but for now, businesses can't rely solely on legacy metrics like ROI or TCO for UCaaS.
+UCaaS will be a new option for most businesses and many UC vendors.
+UC's value proposition is difficult to articulate, and the cloud is still a relatively new deployment model for UC.
+That said, businesses can't rely solely on legacy metrics like ROI or TCO for UCaaS.

-Decisions must also be based on more qualitative factors such as how UCaaS providers do business and how well their UCaaS offerings align with internal objectives.
-At this time, there is no hardened decision checklist for UCaaS, but the three criteria addressed here will go a long way to providing a strategic assessment of the right types of vendors a business should be considering for UCaaS.
+Decision-makers should also consider more qualitative factors, such as how UCaaS providers do business and how well their UCaaS offerings align with present and future business objectives.
+At the time of this writing, there is no hardened decision checklist for UCaaS providers, but the five criteria addressed here will go a long way to providing a strategic assessment of the right types of vendors a business should be considering for UCaaS.

-Some UCaaS providers and their products include: 8x8 Virtual Office, AT&T Collaborate, Fuze, Google Hangouts, Microsoft Teams, Mitel MiCloud, RingCentral Office, Verizon Unified Communications and Collaboration as a Service and West VoiceMaxx CE.
+Some of the top enterprise-grade UCaaS providers and their products include: 8x8 X Series, Avaya IP Office, Cisco Webex Calling, Dialpad, Fuze Enterprise Voice, Google Hangouts, Microsoft Teams, Mitel MiCloud, RingCentral Office and Unify Circuit.

 Test your knowledge of UCaaS with our quiz.